Dutch Song Contest 1995: Contest overview

-Broadcast solely on radio, the contest was held on Thursday 25 May 1995, beginning at 21:00 CEST, and lasted two hours.
-The event was staged in the Grote Zaal ('Great Hall') of Muziekcentrum Vredenburg – a music venue in the city of Utrecht – in front of an audience of around 1,000 people, who were shown a slide show during the performances.
-The performing artists were accompanied by a backing track.
-The show was hosted by Dutch singer and cabaret performer Karin Bloemen.
+Broadcast exclusively on radio, the contest was held on Thursday 25 May 1995, beginning at 21:00 CEST, and lasted two hours.
+The event was staged in the Grote Zaal ('Great Hall') of Muziekcentrum Vredenburg, a music venue in Utrecht, in front of an audience of around 1,000 people.
+The live performances were accompanied by a backing track, and featured a slide show for the audience at the venue.
+The show was hosted by Dutch singer and cabaret performer Karin Bloemen, who also performed as an interval act.

 Results

 The winner was Groningen represented by the song "Bij alles wat ik doe", composed by Kees Smit and performed by Wia Buze.
 Buze had won the jury vote by a small margin ahead of runner-up Joke Bruijs, who represented the Rijnmond region.
 As the winning composer, Smit won in prize money, while Buze was awarded promotional airplay on the participating broadcasters' radio stations and a trip to London.